thoughtspot/cs_tools/docs/for-developers/contributing.md

 Most tools have a python base, with an optional web-based application written primary in HTML and javascript.

-To contribute to the project, you'll want to [setup your development environment][setup].
+To contribute to the project, you'll want to [setup your development environment][setup]{ .internal-link }.

 ## Installation